MOSIC: Model-Agnostic Optimal Subgroup Identification with Multi-Constraint for Improved Reliability: Experiments

-We assess performance using two metrics: \textbf{1) Subgroup ATE}, which measures whether identified subgroups achieve high ATE at the desired size (using ground‑truth ATE for synthetic data and the difference between subgroup and overall AIPTW estimates for real‑world data). \textbf{2) ATE Estimation Reliability} measures the AIPTW estimation error on synthetic data and the number of unbalanced features on real-world data because the ground truth ATE is not observed.
-Although \methodname\ can enforce the overlap constraint on the training set by design (Figure~\ref{fig:syn-error}), directly evaluating constraint violations on the test set is less meaningful under distribution shifts.
-Instead, we assess ATE estimation reliability, which captures the intended effect of the overlap constraint.

-A feature is considered unbalanced \cite{cohen2013statistical} if its standardized mean difference (SMD) $> 0.2$ after IPTW-reweighting~\cite{austin2009using, zang2023high}.
-A higher number of unbalanced features indicates larger estimation uncertainty and lower reliability of the subgroup.
-To validate feature imbalance as a proxy for estimation error, we further report the feature imbalance in synthetic data (Figure~\ref{fig:syn-error}).
+\paragraph{Evaluation Metrics} We assess performance using two metrics: \textbf{(1) Subgroup ATE}, which measures whether identified subgroups achieve high ATE at the desired size.
+On synthetic data, we compute the ground‑truth ATE; on real-world data, we use the difference between the subgroup and overall AIPTW estimates. \textbf{(2) ATE Estimation Reliability}.
+On synthetic data, it is measured by the AIPTW estimation error.
+On real-world data, where the true ATE is unobserved, it is measured by the number of unbalanced features.
+A feature is considered unbalanced \citep{cohen2013statistical} if its standardized mean difference (SMD) $>0.2$ after IPTW reweighting~\citep{austin2009using, zang2023high}.
+More unbalanced features indicate greater estimation uncertainty and lower subgroup reliability.
+To validate imbalance as a proxy for estimation error, we also report the correlation of estimation error and feature imbalance on synthetic data (Appendix E.1).
+To assess how well MOSIC enforces the overlap constraint, we further measure the proportion of test-set samples that violate the overlap constraint on the real-world data.